LeafCoders/rosette/doc/Development.md

 1. Install latest `Visual Studio Code` from https://code.visualstudio.com
 2. Install the workspace recommended extensions.
 Go to `Extensions` and search for `@recommended` to see the extensions.
+3. Configure Java runtime with command `>Java: Configure Java Runtime`.
+   Click at `User Setting` at first row, then `Edit in settings.json`.
+   Enter property `"java.home": "/Library/Java/JavaVirtualMachines/adoptopenjdk-14.jdk/Contents/Home"` if you are running Mac OS.

 ### FakeSMTP